Xaxis/boiler/README.md

 boiler
 ======

-The advanced JavaScript code manipulation library.
+Boiler.js is an advanced JavaScript utility library with a plethora of helpful methods for everyday tasks.